 Of course, you can also use your computer keyboard to control your key switches.
 As for a MIDI controller with pads, you have two options here again.

-It is actually better to use the notes of the Computer MIDI Keyboard.
-This way you can switch between 15 key switches (without having to change octaves) and always control only the instance of the KeySwitch & Expression Map whose track is currently armed.
-Small labels with the articulation on the keys, could be an additional help if you like.
+The second option is to use Ableton’s Computer MIDI Keyboard.
+This way you can easily switch between 15 key switches (without having to change octaves) and like with a piano, you are able to control the instance of the KeySwitch & Expression Map whose track is currently armed.

 Please note that you can only use the Computer MIDI Keyboard together with a real keyboard if you have MIDI From set to All Ins.
 If your live set-up does not allow this, you can alternatively create an additional track for the KeySwitch & Expression Map that only listens exclusively to the input of the Computer MIDI Keyboard and sends then the parameters of your key switches directly to the instrument of the other track.
 But having two tracks for your instrument, unfortunately, dynamic arming of the tracks becomes more complicated 🙁